HazyResearch/meerkat/README.md

 ## Why Meerkat?

 Meerkat is an open-source Python library that helps users visualize, explore, and annotate any dataset.
-It is especially useful when processing machine unstructured data types (_e.g._ free text, PDFs, images, video) with machine learning models.
+It is especially useful when processing unstructured data types (_e.g._ free text, PDFs, images, video) with machine learning models.

 ### ✏️ Features and Design Principles